tmoor039/main/c++/moderate_c++/date_operations/Readme.txt

 Program pending review 9/1/18
-Overide operatator operations manipulation a date object
+This program uses overloaded operatorsfor manipulation of a date object Use as reference for overloading operators in C++